Search this site

-Feeling defeated Nalin would take recourse to the pleasant contemplation of what would have happened had he been Nanigopal's son and Nondo born in his place.
+Feeling defeated, Nalin would take recourse to the pleasant contemplation of what would have happened if he had been Nanigopal's son and Nondo born in his place.
 "I would have shown Nondo a thing or two then," he would say to himself.

 Under such circumstances, Nalin's father finally took pity on his son.
 He died.
 After three years of remaining stuck in the entrance-class, Nalin finally attained freedom.
 Basking in his new-found freedom, Nalin decked himself up in rings, buttons and watches with the explicit objective of slighting Nondo by their sparkle.
 The double-horse carriage of the entrance-failed easily outpaced the single-horse carriage of the BA passed; a university degree could not gallop at the same pace as a Waler horse.

-Meanwhile, efforts are underway to find brides for Nalin and Nondo.
+Both families are looking for brides for their sons.
 Nalin has vowed to marry only the best girl - a girl second to none; Nondo will have to hang his head down in defeat before his carriage and his wife.

-It is always the case that those, who wish to obtain the best, forsake the good in this quest.
-There were many good girls in the neighbourhood but Nalin could not pick up enough courage to marry any of them lest there be a best girl lurking somewhere who married elsewhere by pulling the wool over his eyes.
+It is always the case that those who wish to obtain the best forsake the good in this quest.
+There were many good girls in the neighbourhood, but Nalin could not pick up enough courage to marry any of them lest there be a best girl lurking somewhere who married someone else by pulling the wool over his eyes.